Hughes-Genome-Group/Lanceotron-User-Docs/_build/html/_sources/mlv_developer/developer.rst.txt

 Config Settings
 ==================
-The main config is *settings.py" in the main app directory.
-Another config can be specified either in the *create_app* method or in environment variable FLASK_CONFIG
+The main config is *settings.py* in the main app directory.
+Another config, which can add or override variables in *settings.py* can be specified either in the *create_app* method or in the environment variable FLASK_CONFIG.
+The following shows the config variables which may need to be changed.

 Database Settings
 ------------------